divi7727/UTABazaar/README.md

 # UTABAZZAR
-University Bazzar is a collaborative effort by Team 8.
-The App is aimed to help and encourage UTA Students and Staff to buy/sell different products from one another.
+University Bazzar is a collaborative effort by #Team Members.
+The App is aimed to help and encourage Univversity Students and Staff to buy/sell different products from one another.
 The Lightweight app will be available on Android Platform.

 ## Installation